 - Difficulty: Moderate

-Standing at 7,244 feet tall, Black Elk Peak is the highest point in North America east of the Rocky Mountains.
-It was formerly known as Harney Peak Trail but it’s name was changed to Black Elk Peak in 2016 by the US Board on Geographic Names to honor an old Lakota Sioux shaman.
+Black Elk Peak summit stands at 7,244 feet tall, which makes it the highest point in North America east of the Rocky Mountains.
+It used to be called Harney Peak, but it’s name was changed to Black Elk Peak in 2016 by the US Board on Geographic Names to honor an old Lakota Sioux shaman.

-The Black Elk Peak hike is generally rated as moderately difficult because the elevation gain and loss is very gradual.
-But it’s still a 7-mile round trip trail that’ll take you between 3-5 hours to complete, and that’s not including the optional spur trails.
+The trail is generally considered moderately difficult because the elevation gain and loss is gradual.
+But it’s still a 7-mile round trip trail that’ll take you between 3-5 hours to complete, and that’s not including any optional spur trails.
 If you’re a regular hiker and in reasonable shape, this hike is definitely achievable.
 Here are our hiking tips for beginners.

-At the summit you’ll find Harney Lookout Tower, which was one used as a fire detection viewpoint.
-The tower is no longer in use but you can still explore its three levels and viewing balcony.
-Back in 2019 we were just starting out with making videos on hikes and we got this pretty awful GoPro footage, but it shows you a bit of the hike!
+At the summit is Harney Peak Lookout Tower, which was one used as a fire detection viewpoint.
+The tower is no longer in use but we still explored its three levels and viewing balcony.
+Back in 2019 we were just starting out with making videos on hikes and we got this old-looking GoPro footage, but it shows you a bit of the trail.

 Route Options

-There’s more than 10 different hiking trails leading to Black Elk Peak summit.
-But the two most popular routes are trail 9 and trail 4, both of which begin and end at Sylvan Lake.
-You can hike trail 9 or 4 as an out-and-back, or you can hike one up and the other down to complete a loop.
-If you’re looking for the easiest way to hike Black Elk Peak, you should take trail #9 up and down.
+More than 10 different trails lead to Black Elk Peak summit, but the two most popular routes are trail 9 and trail 4, both of which begin and end at Sylvan Lake.

-- There are optional trails leading to Little Devils Tower and Cathedral Spires from trail #4.
-By taking Trail #9 straight to the summit, you’ll be half way down trail #4 before you reach the spur trails and you’ll know if you have the time or energy to include them into the end of your hike.
+Spurs – There are optional spur trails leading to Little Devils Tower and Cathedral Spires from trail 4.
+After taking trail 9 to the summit, we were already half way down trail 4 before reaching the trail forks, so we could make a better decision about whether we had the time or energy to include them close the end of our hike.

-The trailhead for Black Elk Peak trails #4 and #9 is located on the eastern side of Sylvan Lake in Custer State Park, South Dakota.
+The trailhead for Black Elk Peak trails #4 and #9 was located on the eastern side of Sylvan Lake in Custer State Park.
+We paid an entrance fee of $20 per vehicle (which was good for 7 days) to enter Custer State Park at a small wooden kiosk moments after turning left to stay on SD-87 (Needles Highway).

 Sylvan Lake is easy to reach from the popular places to stay around South Dakota’s Black Hills.
 Here are driving distances and times: